Day-Cohort-77/Kids-Dreams-KolbySimons/README.md

 4. Can you describe, in detail, the algorithm that is in the `main` module?
    > -Import Pairings, Celebrities, and Kids functions that generate HTML.
-   > -Find the DOM element for where the application html will go
+   > -Find the DOM element for where the application html will go.
-   > -Create the HTML structure
+   > -Create the HTML structure.
-   > -Invoke functions in the html structure that will generate html strings
+   > -Invoke functions in the html structure that will generate html strings.
-   > -Render it to the DOM
+   > -Render it to the DOM.